 - Olive oil: Select good-quality olive oil.

 - Garlic: Mince or grate the garlic for this recipe.
 This will help when mixing.
-You can also use 2-3 tsp of garlic paste instead.
+You can also use 2-3 teaspoon of garlic paste instead.

 - Ground coriander: Use ground coriander for seasoning.
 If you are not a fan of coriander, then you can swap this with any other herb of your choice.